-Working through Water, Life, Hope and Food for the Poor, Holy Trinity assists in clean water projects in rural and urban settings, from artesian wells to filtration systems to long-distance pumps.
+Working through Water, Life, Hope and Food for the Poor, Holy Trinity assists in clean water projects in rural and urban settings in Haiti, from artesian wells to filtration systems to long-distance pumps.

 An Update from Water Life Hope on the Haiti Mission